 Apply for whichever Chase Sapphire (preferably the Reserve) and whichever Freedom you have selected.

 2a.
-Wait 31 or more days depending on your ability to handle minimum spend amounts.
+Wait at least 31 days and consider your ability to handle minimum spend amounts.
 Then, apply for the Chase Ink Preferred and the Southwest Rapid Rewards Premier Business cards.

 2b.
 Apply for the Chase Ink Preferred.